From Passion to Profession: Nouf’s Transformation at the Oasis Centre

 Nouf is a 28-year-old Jordanian woman who is an Oasis beneficiary at Al-Muwaqqar Centre, funded by the European Union through the Regional Trust Fund in Response to the Syrian crisis, the Madad Fund, as well as the governments of Australia, Canada, France, Italy, Iceland and Finland, and implemented in partnership with the Ministry of Social Development.
 She enrolled in the hairstyling programme due to her long-standing passion for makeup and beauty.

 UN Women's approach through the Oasis programme addresses immediate needs while building foundations for long-term resilience, championing women's crucial role in the stability and growth of Jordan.
-The program resonates with the Sustainable Development Goals and promises to be an integral component of the country’s strategy to overcome current socio-economic challenges.
+The programme resonates with the Sustainable Development Goals and promises to be an integral component of the country’s strategy to overcome current socio-economic challenges.

 “I heard about the centre through my neighbours, everyone in the neighbourhood is familiar with all the events and courses that take place here.
 Once I knew about the hairstyling programme, I was so excited to enrol, and I am so happy that I got accepted and could be part of the programme,” says Nouf.